Eveverglow/rsschool-cv/cv.md

 ## About me

-I'm an opem-minded, curious, and open to new knowledge person.
+I'm an open-minded, curious, and open to new knowledge person.
 As for my personal qualities, I am responsible, pro-active, and a good team player.
 I have good communication skills and can make decisions on my own.

 Currently, I am working on the position of an IT copywriter.